WARNING: SPOILERS AHEAD!

 Why was it so easy for Doctor Strange to open the door to the Book of Vishanti?

 After their very slow run to the Book of Vishanti, Strange, Chavez, and Christine stare at a locked door and attempt to figure out how to open it.
-The lock on the door very clearly had an indent of a watch on it, and the watch needed to open the door was in plain sight.
+The lock on the door very clearly had an indent of a watch on it, making it very obvious to anyone trying to break in that they needed Strange’s watch.
 Seems like alternate Doctor Strange should’ve gotten a better security system to protect an all-powerful book of spells.

 Why would Donna Strange die the same way in both universes?